lbke/ssr-theory/readme.md

 ## Definitions

+### Rendering
+Rendering is the act of transforming a piece of content into either HTML or a DOM representation that can be displayed by a web browser, client-side.

 ### Server-side rendering

-There are many definitions of "server-side rendering" (SSR) in the wild.
+There are many definitions of "server-side rendering" (SSR) or in the wild.
 Let's stick to the most basic one : server-side rendering is rendering a web page, on a server, as opposed to rendering in the client browser.
 Server-side rendering is as ancient as the web itself, and was almost the only way of rendering HTML content programmatically until client-side JavaScript got serious with the introduction of Chrome V8 engine in 2008.

 This includes: